 What if I can’t get to a church?
 Is there another way to experience a service?

-Here are a few examples of LGBTQ affirming churches with streaming services, just to get you started:
+Here are a few examples of LGBTQ affirming churches with streaming services:

 - The Riverside Church – New York City – United Church of Christ AND American Baptist Church